Last updated by Ray Pineau

 Plus, wherever we have both native Ting CDMA and GSM network coverage (and phone numbers available), you can move your number from a CDMA device to a compatible GSM SIM/device or vice versa.

 On all domestic and roaming services, Ting service costs the same whether you're using the CDMA or the GSM network.
 You pay the same $6 plus taxes for each active line/device on your account, regardless of whether it's a CDMA or a GSM line.

-We are able to offer Wi-Fi calling on both the CDMA and GSM networks on supported devices.
-This would include iPhone 5c and higher on both networks and select Android devices.
+We do offer Wi-Fi Calling on both the CDMA and GSM networks on supported devices.
+Some supported phones include iPhone 5c and higher on both networks and select Android devices.